-Frictional torque affects the free-running of the bearing.
+Frictional torque affects the free-

 A bearing containing stiff grease will be difficult to spin.
 This means it has relatively high frictional torque.
 A bearing with no lubrication will spin freely meaning it has low frictional torque.
 The effort required to rotate a bearing depends greatly on the roundness of the bearing, the load applied, the lubrication and the closures.
 Better roundness and surface finish of the balls and raceways means less effort is needed to rotate the bearing.
 The greater the load, the greater the deformation of the bearing components leading to increased resistance.